Kaua‘i News

 ARTICLE CONTINUES BELOW AD

-On Thursday evening, a brown water advisory has been issued for all of Kaua‘i.
+On Thursday evening, a brown water advisory was issued for all of Kaua‘i and is still in effect.

 Health officials recommend staying out of affected ocean waters for 48 to 72 hours after rainfall ends and conditions return to normal.